jiyeon-k1m/jiyeon-k1m.github.io/README.md

-# Kim Ji-Yeon's website
+## Ji-Yeon's website

-Feel free to use my website as your template.
+This is the source code of Kim Ji-Yeon personal website.

-It is very easy to maintain and adapt to your website as it uses [Bootstrap 4.0](https://getbootstrap.com/docs/4.0/getting-started/introduction/).
+Feel free to use my source code as your template.
-If you think my website is helpful, please add a link to my website.
+I have modified some codes using [Bootstrap 4.0](https://getbootstrap.com/docs/4.0/getting-started/introduction/).

-## Credits
+Overall design is inspired by [Ayush Tewari's website](https://ayushtewari.com/) and open-source scripts are adapted from [Michael Niemeyer template](https://m-niemeyer.github.io/).

-This website is adapted from [Michael Niemeyer template](https://m-niemeyer.github.io/).
+I hope this open-sourcing could help the start of your journey!